irmen/prog8/docs/source/targetsystem.rst

     cx16.pop_vera_context()

 .. caution::
+    The Commander X16's 16 'virtual registers' R0-R15 are located in zeropage and *are not preserved* in the IRQ handler!
+    So you should make sure that the handler routine does NOT use these registers, or do some sort of saving/restoring yourself of the ones that you do need in the IRQ handler.

-    It is advised to not use floating point calculations inside IRQ handler routines.
+    It is also advised to not use floating point calculations inside IRQ handler routines.
     Beside them being very slow, there are intricate requirements such as having the correct ROM bank enabled to be able to successfully call them (and making sure the correct ROM bank is reset at the end of the handler), and the possibility